monacorona/es6/README.md

   return [...arr].reverse()
 }

-// either way, we're now keeping the original days array in order console.log(reversedDays(days)) console.log(days)
+// either way, we are now keeping the original days array in order console.log(reversedDays(days)) console.log(days)
 ```
 </details>

+###Modules
-**Modules**: ES6 added support for modules to help organize code.
+ES6 added support for modules to help organize code.
 Research modules, and complete exercise 15. <details><summary>Click to expand more information about the spread operator.</summary>

 Node.js has a module structure with `export` and `require`, like this: